-January was all about making Spiced Pomegranate Liquer with our very own Mulling Spice while also learning how to dry (the key ingredient) orange zest.
-Then, in February we made a Lavender Spice Mix & Lavender Vanilla Vinaigrette.
+January was all about making Spiced Pomegranate Liqueur with our very own Mulling Spice while also learning how to dry (the key ingredient) orange zest.
+Then in February, we made a Lavender Spice Mix & Lavender Vanilla Vinaigrette.
 Because salads could no longer be boring and we also dug some lavender trivia.

 In April we can concoct some Cardamom-Turmeric Spice Mix and never look at carrot soup the same way again!

 May is a wholesome month; we’re making Whole-Grain Pasta & Salmon Salad using our very own Italian Seasoning—with a set of spices mentioned in the earliest known cookbook from the Roman era!

 For June, the Simple Garlic Shrimp with Wine Sauce and herbs can be anything BUT “simple” because, let me tell you, this Herbes de Provence Seasoning is nothing like your average store-bought blend…